bashup/events/README.md

 #### event fire

 `event fire` *event data...* fires a "one shot" event, by invoking all the callbacks for *event*, passing *data...* as additional arguments to each callback.
-All callbacks are removed from the event, and new callbacks added during the firing will be invoked as soon as all previously-added callbacks have been invoked.
-(Similar to Javascript promise resolution, except that an event can be fired more than once.)
+All callbacks are removed from the event, and new any callbacks added during the firing will be invoked as soon as all the previously-added callbacks have been invoked.
+(Similar to Javascript promise resolution, except that you can `fire` an event more than once.)

 ````sh
 # `event fire` removes callbacks and handles nesting: